Drug Driving in London

 Why is drugged driving dangerous?

 The impacts of the particular drug vary contingent upon how they act in the mind.
-For instance, weed can moderate response time, debilitate judgment of time and separation, and lessening coordination.
+For instance, weed can moderate response time, debilitate judgment of time and separation, and lessen coordination.
 Drivers who have utilized cocaine or methamphetamine can be forceful and heedless when driving.
 Certain sorts of tranquilizers, called benzodiazepines, can bring about wooziness and tiredness.
 These weaknesses can prompt to vehicle crashes.

 How often does drugged driving cause crashes?